xtuml/bridgepoint/doc-bridgepoint/notes/9958_publish_interface.int.md

 Source select name multiplicity
 1. No duplicate names in selection
-2. Duplicate names in selection (this is not allowed by the selection)
+2. Duplicate names in selection

 Target name conflict multiplicity
 1. No Conflict